SoliareofAstora/portfolio-Metagenomic-DeepFRI/README.md

 ## About The Project

 This repository is discontinued.
-For current version, plesae go to [Małopolskie Centrum Biotechnologii repository](https://github.com/bioinf-mcb/Metagenomic-DeepFRI)
+For current version go to [Małopolskie Centrum Biotechnologii repository](https://github.com/bioinf-mcb/Metagenomic-DeepFRI)

 ### Built With